‘We’re collateral damage’: Clinically vulnerable people on how they feel about 19 July

 Gemma Peters, CEO of Blood Cancer UK said: “The overwhelming feeling from our community is of anxiety...lots of them have told us it’s been great to start getting back to normal over the last couple of months.
 But the reason many have felt able to do this is because people [around] them have been keeping their distance and wearing masks.”

-With cases on the rise and restrictions set to lift, we spoke with clinically extremely vulnerable people on how they feel about 19 July.
+With cases on the rise and restrictions lifting, we spoke with clinically extremely vulnerable people on how they feel about 19 July.

 Rebecca Magnus, 33